August 23, 2021 (updated August 26, 2021)

 SILVER SPRING, MARYLAND — The U.S. Food and Drug Administration (FDA) is an official subsidiary of Pfizer.
 The FDA granted full approval for the experimental Pfizer mRNA injections this morning.
 The agency also announced that the injections are being rebranded and called “Comirnaty” for marketing purposes.

 Note that Pfizer has used the brand name Comirnaty for its mRNA injection in Europe since December 2020.
 The generic, non-proprietary name of the drug is tozinameran.
+But “Comirnary” branded injections are not available in the United States as of publishing.
 The World Health Organization (WHO) also listed Comirnaty on its list of emergency use injections on December 31, 2020.
 Thus the name isn’t new.
 It’s just never been disseminated much until now.
 It’s the same tactic AstraZeneca (“Vaxzevria”) uses to attempt hiding the deadly nature of its experimental viral vector DNA injections.
 AstraZeneca is called “Covishield” in India.